-With respect to accounting and financial disclosure, a large majority of securities regulators around the world now accept International Financial Reporting Standards ("IFRS").13 This is a recent development in the U.S., where the SEC began accepting it from foreign private issuers at the beginning of 2008.
-At the end of November 2008, the SEC issued for comment a proposed roadmap for initially allowing and eventually requiring domestic U.S. issuers to report financial results in accordance with it rather than generally accepted accounting principles in the U.S.

-("U.S. GAAP").
-The SEC only permits the use of IFRS as issued by the International Accounting Standards Board ("IASB"), as opposed to home-country variations of IFRS.
+With respect to accounting and financial disclosure, a large majority of securities regulators around the world now accept IFRS.
+This is a recent development in the U.S., where the SEC began accepting IFRS from foreign private issuers in 2008.
+In November 2008, the SEC issued for comment a proposed roadmap for initially allowing and eventually requiring domestic U.S. issuers to report financial results in accordance with IFRS rather than GAAP.
+The SEC only permits the use of IFRS as issued by the IASB, as opposed to homecountry variations of IFRS.

 - 2. Overview of the Disclosure Rules under Form F-1.
-Part I of Form 20-F contains information regarding the issuer that must be included in the prospectus forming part of the registration statement on Form F-1: - (1) Identity of directors, senior managers and advisers. - (2) Statistics regarding the offering (expected amount and offer price or the method of determining the price and the number of securities expected to be issued) and expected timetable. - (3) Key information-selected financial data; capitalization and indebtedness; reasons for the offer and use of proceeds; and risk factors. - (4) Company information-history and development of the issuer; business overview; organizational structure; property, plants and equipment. - (5) Operating and financial review and prospects operating results; liquidity and capital resources; research and development, patents and licenses, etc.; and trend information. - (6) Directors, senior management and employees directors and senior management, compensation, board practices, employees and share ownership. - (7) Major shareholders and related party transactions-major shareholders, related party transactions, and interests of experts and counsel. - (8) Financial information-consolidated statements and other financial information and significant changes since the most recent annual or interim financial statements. - (9) The offer and listing-offer and listing details; plan of distribution; markets; selling shareholders; dilution and expenses of the issue. - (10) Additional information-additional specified information, most of which is of a statutory nature, not elsewhere covered in the filing.
+Part I of Form 20-F contains information regarding the issuer that must be included in the prospectus forming part of the registration statement on Form F-1: - Identity of directors, senior managers and advisers. - (2) Statistics regarding the offering (expected amount and offer price or the method of determining the price and the number of securities expected to be issued) and expected timetable. - (3) Key information-selected financial data; capitalization and indebtedness; reasons for the offer and use of proceeds; and risk factors. - (4) Company information-history and development of the issuer; business overview; organizational structure; property, plants and equipment. - (5) Operating and financial review and prospects operating results; liquidity and capital resources; research and development, patents and licenses, etc.; and trend information. - (6) Directors, senior management and employees directors and senior management, compensation, board practices, employees and share ownership. - (7) Major shareholders and related party transactions-major shareholders, related party transactions, and interests of experts and counsel. - (8) Financial information-consolidated statements and other financial information and significant changes since the most recent annual or interim financial statements. - (9) The offer and listing-offer and listing details; plan of distribution; markets; selling shareholders; dilution and expenses of the issue. - (10) Additional information-additional specified information, most of which is of a statutory nature, not elsewhere covered in the filing. - (11) Quantitative and qualitative disclosures about market risk.

-- (11) Quantitative and qualitative disclosures about market risk. - (12) Description of securities other than equity securities-debt securities, warrants and rights, American Depositary Shares, etc.
+(12) Description of securities other than equity securities-debt securities, warrants and rights, American Depositary Shares, etc.

 Foreign private issuers usually find that the most demanding disclosure requirements are those concerning financial information.
 These requirements are discussed below.
-Also discussed below are the disclosure rules relating to executive compensation, which are different for foreign private issuers than domestic issuers and require less extensive information and analysis.
+Also discussed below are the disclosure rules relating to executive compensation, which are different for foreign private issuers than domestic issuers and require significantly less extensive information and analysis.